-New Relic Synthetics monitors your site from around the world.
-When you use Synthetics to monitor your Java application, up to 20 detailed transaction traces will now be captured every minute when the application is probed from Synthetics.
+Synthetic monitors lets you monitor your site from around the world.
+When you use synthetic monitoring to monitor your Java application, up to 20 detailed transaction traces will now be captured every minute when the application is probed from synthetics.
 To learn more about this feature, visit our documentation

 EJB Session Beans